martin-henz/martin-henz/_posts/2022-04-20-vm-in-stages.md

       } else ...
 ```
 To cleanly separate compilation from execution, the compiler generates *jump* instructions
-that contain the addresses of the compiled branches, rather than *branch* instructions
+that contain the addresses of the compiled branches, rather than the explicit-control evaluator's
-of the explicit-control evaluator that contained uncompiled components.
+*branch* instructions that contained uncompiled components.
 ``` js
 function compile(program) {
     let wc = 0;